 In 1950, Midland General was owned by the British Transport Commission.
-An order for 30 lowbridge AEC/Weymann double deckers was outstanding but only 10 of these were required and delivered (the remaining 20 were offered to London Transport, thus forming the first batch of RLHs).
+An order for 30 Weymann lowbridge bodied, AEC Regent III chassis double deckers was outstanding; but only 10 of these were required and delivered (the remaining 20 were offered to London Transport, thus forming the first batch of RLHs).
 These became UK Registration Numbers ONU 630-639, delivered in 1950.

 The ONUs were generally garaged at Mansfield (Sutton Road), which was extended in 1952.
 On occasion, they visited Langley Mill garage (Station Road) for repairs.
 However, it is thought that 421 to 426 were the only vehicles allocated to Mansfield initially, with the remaining vehicles 427 to 430 coming later.